rishavnathpati/Face-recognition-using-OpenCV/README.md

 (iv) Grid Y : the number of cells in the vertical direction.
 The model built is trained with the faces with tag given to them, and later on, the machine is given a test data and machine decides the correct label for it.

+And please skip the datasets/rishav folder if you ever download this, contains some embarasing pictures of mine.
+Peace